turion/rhine/README.md

 ## Documentation

-The best way to learn about Rhine is currently the article _Rhine: FRP with Type-Level Clocks_.
+The best way to learn about Rhine is currently the [article _Rhine: FRP with Type-Level Clocks_](https://www.manuelbaerenz.de/files/Rhine.pdf).
-You can find a copy on [Iván Pérez' site](http://www.cs.nott.ac.uk/~psxip1/).

 For a quick reference of the most important concepts, see the [cheatsheet](https://github.com/turion/rhine/blob/master/CHEATSHEET.md).